 So What Does “Sustainable Forestry” Actually Mean?

 For many, the term “sustainable forestry” may seem like an oxymoron.
 How can logging ever be sustainable when, by definition, it requires that trees be cut down?
-The complete answer is nuanced, but if we had to reduce it to one word, it would be “balance.”
-The hallmark of sustainable forestry, from a purely ecological perspective, is the extent to which silvicultural practices mimic nature’s patterns of disturbance and regeneration.
-Responsible forest managers balance the needs of the environment, wildlife, and forest communities—supporting decent livelihoods while conserving our forests for generations to come.
-There are many practical steps that a community or business can take to safeguard the health and longevity of a forest while still profiting from the production and sale of timber and other forest products, such as nuts, fruits, oils, and plants.
+The complete answer is complex, but if we had to reduce it to one word, it would be “balance.”
+The hallmark of sustainable forestry, from a purely ecological perspective, is the extent to which forestry practices mimics natural patterns of disturbance and regeneration.
+Sustainable forestry balances the needs of the environment, wildlife, and forest communities—supporting decent incomes while conserving our forests for future generations.
+There are many practical steps that a community or business can take to protect the health and longevity of a forest while still profiting from the production and sale of timber and other forest products, such as nuts, fruits, oils, and plants.

 Beyond sustainable forest certification, the Rainforest Alliance also provides training to forest communities around the world in methods designed to conserve forests, safeguard wildlife, protect workers, and—critically—to support their efforts to earn a living as responsible forest stewards.
 We link them to buyers who are interested in sourcing certified forest products; offer training in business skills, such as bookkeeping and other organizational tasks; and assist them in obtaining financing so that they can reinvest in their enterprises and continue to prosper.
 The Rainforest Alliance is the leading FSC certifier of forests managed by communities and indigenous groups.